Make & Take – Textured Art Workshop

 Come to the Mandurah Visitor Centre to enjoy a 3D Augmented Reality experience.

 Leave your car at the hotel and hire an e-bike or e-scooter, or jump on a ‘Ride the Giants’ e-bike tour.
-You can also take a cruise with Soulmate Charters to visit the Giant ‘Seba’s Song’ – which is best viewed from the water.
+You can also take a cruise with Mandurah Cruises to visit the Giant ‘Seba’s Song’ – which is best viewed from the water.
 See all Giants of Mandurah tours here.

 Seba's Song Giant by Thomas Dambo